Glo Skin Beauty Daily Power C+

 • Antioxidant protection.

-Lightly moisturizing: Glo Skin Beauty Daily Power C+ has a moisturizing rating of 3.0 out of 10.
+According to CreamScan analysis, Glo Skin Beauty Daily Power C+ is lightly moisturizing, with a moisturizing rating of 3.0 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a moderate humectancy of 5.9 out of 10, primarily due to the high content of Glycerin (est. ≈4.0%).